stackbuilders/react-native-spotlight-tour/README.md

     $ yarn add react-native-spotlight-tour
     ```

-## Basic usage (WIP)
+## Basic usage

-The `SpotlightTourProvider` allows you to wrap the section of the app we want to implement a tour.
-This provider receive the following properties:
+The `SpotlightTourProvider` allows you to wrap a section of the app that you want to implement a tour.
+This provider receives the following properties:

 | Prop | Description |
 | ------ | ------ |